Kathryn Spitz Cohan

 Judy, a native of Western PA, worked for many years as an actress and production coordinator in Chicago, New York and Los Angeles after graduating from Northwestern University with a BS in Speech/Theatre.
 After she returned to the Pittsburgh Area with her husband and their young children, she enjoyed fourteen years as a pre-school teacher at Carriage House Children’s Center.
 Judy is happy to be working in the arts community again as a member of the Film Pittsburgh staff.

-Naomi Morris has experience in education, community organizing, and event planning.
+Naomi Morris has experience in education policy, community organizing, and event planning.
 She joined the Film Pittsburgh staff in 2018 after completing a fellowship year at Repair the World, where she worked in partnership with local organizations furthering food and education access.
 She remains an active volunteer in the Pittsburgh community.
 Naomi completed her undergraduate degree in Public Policy and French at Dickinson College.